Ms.Alena Douhan, Special Rapporteur on the negative impact of the unilateral coercive measures

 impact of the unilateral

 Alena Douhan (Belarus), the new Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights, took up her functions on 25 March 2020.
-She is a professor of International Law at the Belarusian State University (Belarus) and the Director of the Peace Research Center.
+She is a professor of International Law at the Belarusian State University (Belarus) and the Director of the Peace Research Center and Associated member of the Institute for International Law of Peace and Armed Conflict at Ruhr University Bochum.

 Ms. Douhan received her PhD at the Belarusian State University in 2005 and obtained Dr. hab. in International Law and European Law in 2015 (Belarus).
 She participated in academic exchange programmes including Asser College Europe (2003), Hague Academy of International Law (2005), Administration of Justice (2008), Max Plank Institute of International and comparative law (2010, 2011, 2013 and 2015).